We offer support for our supervisors and assessors, and have processes in place to help our Paramedic Science students succeed.

 If you still have concerns, please see the Cause for Concern process below, which guides you through how to deal with student problems and alert the Practice Support Facilitators.

 The Cause for Concern process helps ARU to identify students requiring additional support and to liaise with the Education Champion/Clinical Practice Supervisors (CPS Team at EEAST or the Group PEd Lead at LAS).
 Together we offer the PEd support with supervision and mentoring of the student.

 In ambulance placements, the PEd should ensure that the reason for writing this form is discussed with the student before following the links below and sending it to the Placement Support Facilitator (whose details you will find at the beginning of the PLL).

-We will then arrange a meeting with the student and Education Champion/CPS team member/LAS Group PEd Lead to discuss the issues raised, agree a Development Action Plan and schedule a subsequent review.
+We will then arrange a meeting with the student, mentor and CPS at EEAST or Max Larman at LAS Lead to discuss the issues raised, agree a Development Action Plan and schedule a subsequent review.